TryGhost/docs/content/concepts/routing.md

   type: /url/{slug}/
   ```

 * The `type` is one of `tag` or `author`,
 * the `/url/{slug}/` is the permalink for that taxonomy,
 * and `{slug}` represents the URL value of the `tag` or the `author`.

 In the Ghost theme layer, template files can be used to specify how a particular tag or author’s posts are rendered at the permalink.
-Find out more about changing.
-Read more about [custom taxonomies](/tutorials/change-url-for-tags-authors/).
+Taxonomies also allow you to amend the taxonomy permalink to something more appropriate for your publication.
+Read more about [custom taxonomies](/tutorials/change-url-for-tags-authors/) in this tutorial.

 ---